-You must provide HHS/CDC with an original, plus two hard copies, of the following reports (in English):
+You must provide HHS/CDC with an original, plus two hard copies of the following reports:

-- 1. Interim progress report, due no less than 90 days before the end of the budget period.
-The progress report will serve as your non-competing continuation application, and must contain the following elements: - a.
-Current Budget Period Activities Objectives. - b.
+1.a.
+Semi-annual Progress Report, due not later than six (6) months after the beginning of the budget period.
+This progress report must contain the following elements:

+- a.
+Current Budget Period Activities and Objectives - b.
 Current Budget Period Financial Progress. - c.
-New Budget Period Program Proposed Activity Objectives. - d.
-Budget. - e.
-Measures of Effectiveness, including progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - f.
-Additional Requested Information. - 2.
-Annual progress report, due no later than 90 days after the end of the budget period.
-Reports should include progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - 3.
-Financial status report, due no more than 90 days after the end of the budget period. - 4.
-Final financial and performance reports, due no later than 90 days after the end of the project period.
+Measures of Effectiveness, including progress against the numerical goals of the President's Emergency Plan for AIDS Relief for Haiti. - d.
+Additional Requested Information. - e.
+Financial - 2.
+Financial status and annual reports are due within 30 days of the end of the budget period of this agreement.
+The reports should detail progress toward achieving program milestones and projected next year activities.
+The financial status report must show obligations, disbursements and funds remaining by program activity for the year.
+Indicators must be developed for each program milestone and incorporated into the annual financial and programmatic reports.
+All indicators need to be drawn from the Emergency Plan Indicator Guide.

+3. Final financial and performance reports, no more than 90 days after the end of the project period.
-Recipients must mail these reports to the Grants Management or Contract

-Specialist listed in the "Agency Contacts" section of this announcement.
+Recipients must mail these reports to the Grants Management or listed in the "Agency Contacts" section of this announcement.